 If the Additional Redundant NG-U UP TNL Information IE is included within the Path Switch Request Acknowledge Transfer IE of the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall store this information and use the included UL NG-U UP TNL Information IE(s) as the uplink termination point(s) of the user plane data for this PDU session split in different tunnel.

+If the CN Packet Delay Budget Downlink IE is included within the Path Switch Request Acknowledge Transfer IE of the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall, if supported, replace the previously provided CN Packet Delay Budget Downlink if any and use it as specified in TS 23.502 [10].

+If the CN Packet Delay Budget Uplink IE is included within the Path Switch Request Acknowledge Transfer IE of the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall, if supported, replace the previously provided CN Packet Delay Budget Uplink if any and use it as specified in TS 23.502 [10].

+If the Burst Arrival Time Downlink IE is included within the Path Switch Request Acknowledge Transfer IE of the PATH SWITCH REQUEST ACKNOWLEDGE message, the NG-RAN node shall, if supported, replace the previously provided value if any and use it as specified in TS 23.502 [10].

 <Unchanged Text Omitted>